EarlyBirdApp/EarlyBirdApp.github.io/README.md

 <br><br>

 ⚠ **Note:**
 This "website" branch is not to be confused with the web app aspect of the EarlyBird app.
 The website is merely for descriptive and showcasing purposes.
-The web app and Android app code will be displayed on the main branch

 For example, the download links to the web app and Android app will be placed on the website homepage